-Careful, regular medical check-ups are important for people with known risk factors for non-Hodgkin lymphoma (such as HIV infections, organ transplants, autoimmune disease, or prior cancer treatment).
-These people do not commonly develop lymphoma, but they and their doctors should be aware of possible symptoms and signs of lymphoma.
+Careful, regular medical check-ups are important for people with known risk factors for NHL (such as HIV infections, organ transplants, autoimmune disease, or prior cancer treatment).
+These people do not often get lymphoma, but they and their doctors should be aware of possible symptoms and signs of lymphoma.

 Freedman AS, Jacobson CA, Mauch P, Aster JC.
 Chapter 103: Non-Hodgkin’s lymphoma.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.